2023 LOG Sustainability Report

 Board committees:

-Starting in 2020, the Board of Directors will hold an annual meeting of one of its committees on sustainability.
+Starting in 2020, the Board of Directors holds an annual meeting of one of its committees on sustainability.

 LOG Board of Directors approved the salary and remuneration policy on September 2020.
 According to the policy, salary discussions will be held once every two years with the participation of the CEO, VP HR and relevant VP.